Documentation Index

 Instructions

-Guide the crawl with natural language to focus on relevant content:- To focus crawling on specific topics or content types
+Guide the crawl with natural language to focus on relevant content:

 - When you need semantic filtering of pages